mikeobrien/cheapskate/README.md

     -d       domain name [required]
     -ip      ip address to set, ommit for auto detect [optional] -key     api key [required]
-    -email   address to send email alerts to [optional] -smtp    smtp server for email alerts [optional]
+    -email   address to send email alerts to. email alerts are only sent when the ip address changes or an error occurs [optional] -smtp    smtp server for sending email alerts [optional]